 Mayra Stergiou - Executive and Artistic Director

 Mayra was born in Evia, Greece.
 She is a Theatre Director, Performance Artist and Dramatherapist.
 She trained in Lecoq Devised Theatre and Performance at London International School of Performing Arts (LISPA) and in Dramatherapy at University of Derby.
 She also trained in Bunraku Puppetry and collaborated with prominent puppetry directors such as Robin Guiver (War Horse), Mem Morrison (Arts Admin), and with the Institute Internationale de la Marionnette (France) as resident researcher.
 As Artistic Director of Vertebra Theatre she directed and co-produced puppetry show about dementia Dark Matter (Edinburgh Fringe 2017), dance-puppetry At The Heart of Things (Castillo Theatre NY and Voila Festival 2017), An Ice Thing to Say (Migration Matters Festival 2017) and curated Homeland 2day Festival (Nour Festival 2016).
 She also works as Dramatherapist and Participatory Artist developing devised performance, puppetry and animation film projects with diverse communities in social, health care, prison and mental health settings.
 Recent Directing Credits include: Sisyphys Distressing by Metapraxis Ensemble, Two Heads on a first date (Chelsea Theatre), Maggie (Lost Theatre) and assistant Dir.
 'Fine and Dandy' (Queer Collective, Arcola Theatre).
-She facilitates puppetry and Embodied Imagination workshops (ex.
-Int Congress of Psychotherapy, World Dreaming, Sydney, AU).
+She has been teaching workshops on Neutral Mask and Puppetry and is currently a PhD candidate at Guildhall School of Music and Drama researching The Medical Body, Visual Theatre and Trauma.

 Emfietzis was born in Thessaloniki, Greece.
 He has a degree in Music Science and Art at the University of Macedonia.
 He studied composition with Christopher Fox at Huddersfield University and with Fox, Richard Barrett and Jennifer Walshe at Brunel University.